-"I see you have brought your jars back with you today!
+"I see you have brought your cans back with you today!
 That's great!
-I can hear the satisfying sound of clinking coins being moved around in your jars.
-To help us focus during this time, however, why don't we pass all those jars to me...?
-[Take a moment to collect the jars from the children, thanking each of them]
+I can hear the satisfying sound of clinking coins being moved around in your cans.
+To help us focus during this time, however, why don't we pass all those cans to me...?
+[Take a moment to collect the cans from the children, thanking each of them]